Eastbourne Borough F.C.: Under new ownership: 2023–present

 On 2 June 2023, the club underwent a takeover, being bought by the former owner of travel media company Ink, Simon Leslie.
 Following the takeover Danny Bloor left his position as manager.
 A few days later Mark Beard was appointed as the new manager.

 Following a poor run of results leading to Eastbourne sitting in 21st, six points into the relegation zone, Mark Beard was sacked on the 1 January 2024.
 Adam Murray was appointed as new manager a few days later.
 Eastbourne managed to turn their fortunes around, losing just once in their final 12 games.
 They secured safety on the penultimate game day of the season and finished in 19th place on 52 points.

 During the 2024/25 season, under Adam Murray, Eastbourne performed much better, with lengthy time in playoff positions.
 They managed to achieve the previous season's goal record (53) with 8 games still to play.
 On the 18 April 2025, Eastbourne broke their record for league home attendance, with 3622 spectators during a 1-1 draw against Worthing.
 They finished 3rd at the end of the season, narrowly missing 1st place by 1 point.

 At the start of the 2025/26 season, Adam Murray left Eastbourne for Kidderminster Harriers, stating familial matters.
 Matt Gray replaced him, who himself was sacked after failing to win any of his first 10 games.
 On the 16th of October, he was replaced by former manager Tommy Widdrington.
+Widdrington was sacked on the 18th February after a poor set of results which included one win in his last eight.
+On the 9th of March, Steve King was appointed manager.
+Eastbourne were relegated following a 1-1 draw with Tonbridge Angels on the 6th April.
+It is the second time Eastbourne have been relegated in their history, and their lowest position in the football pyramid since 2004.